CLI Reference

 --proxy-url | OAuth proxy URL (or set DINOBASE_OAUTH_PROXY_URL) |

-Opens your browser to authorize Dinobase to access the source.
+Opens your browser to authorize Dinobase to access the upstream service.
 Tokens are stored locally and refreshed automatically on sync.

 dinobase auth hubspotdinobase auth salesforce --name my_salesforcedinobase mcp-config [client]